Jesse D. Goins

-Jesse D. Goins is an American film and television character actor.
+Jesse D. Goins (born July 23, 1952) is an American film and television actor.
 He is known for his role in the 1980s television series The Greatest American Hero as Cyler Johnson and as a member of a criminal gang in RoboCop.

 Early life

 Goins attended high school in Le Roy, New York and college at University of Michigan and SUNY Brockport.
 He performed in college theater productions while a student at Michigan.